Computer Science - Associate in Science for Transfer

 A minimum of at least 2.0 GPA in CSU transferable courses (note that a higher GPA may be required in some institutions).

-Completion of at least 18 units in the major with a grade of “C” or better.
+Completion of at least 18 semester units in the major with a grade of “C” or better.
 A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

 Certified completion of the CSU General Education-Breadth (CSU GE-Breadth) requirements, or completion of the Intersegmental General Education Transfer Curriculum (IGETC) for CSU requirements.